profbrandon/tectonics-2/etc/ideas.md

         - This would be modeled in similar way to rivers, but it would work faster, as glaciers do
       * Landslides: this would be modeled to a less accurate degree by a blur, but it should really take into account sediment type and height relative to adjacent chunks
     + Vegetation, to be accurately modeled, would need some kind of climate simulation, but could possibly be done with a combination of height and sediment
-      * If climate was modeled, then different types of vegetation could be accounted for
+      * If climate was modeled, then different types of vegetation could be accounted for, but maybe this could just be represented in the density parameter
-      * Height and sediment would approximate for precipitation levels/climate
+      * Height and sediment type would approximate for precipitation levels/climate
     + Height, as discussed above, would increase the possibility of glaciers and landslides, and decrease the amount of vegetation present
       * Potentially, soil production could be simulated as a combination of sand and vegetation combined with erosion
         - With this, vegetation could be rated by density and would be severely limited without soil, thus allowing for the development of forests and grasslands

 Bodies of Water
-  - The amount of water in the model should ideally not change
+  - The amount of water in the model should ideally not change, but should be an initial parameter
     + Ice would need to be modeled physically, to reduce the amount of water in the oceans
     + The problem with this approach is determining what the height of the oceans should be
       * One would need to progressively "fill" the ocean by ordering all in order of height.
 This could be done but it might be unnecessarily expensive to run every frame